khasuevshamkhan-bit/Parser-main/docs/migrations.md

 # Running Alembic migrations and revisions

-This project expects Alembic to connect to MySQL using the connection values provided via env variables.
+This project expects Alembic to connect to PostgreSQL using the connection values provided via env variables.
 If `alembic revision --autogenerate` fails, make sure the database is reachable and the env vars are set.

 ## Quick start inside Docker
 1. Start the database container: